federicotorrielli/blog/content/posts/dnd_characters.md

   - Do they take unnecessary risks that jeopardize their life for trivial gains?
   - Even a "crazy" character can have a warped sense of self-preservation.
 Perhaps they believe they're immortal, leading to reckless actions, but they still react negatively to pain or perceived "death".

-**Key Takeaway:** Ground your character in the fundamental desire to continue existing.
-This makes their moments of true bravery or sacrifice far more impactful.

 ---

 ## Guideline 2: Walk the Talk - Consistency is Key